Nexysweb/DevelopmentConsultingFramework/README.md

 With that way of working, no file is ever deleted, there are no `myFile_v1_12.3_john.docx` type of file which are very hard to manage and everybody can access ALL resources at anytime on any media simply via a browser.

-## From the Vision to the implementation
+## From the Vision to the Implementation

 ### Target Operating Model (TOM)